iliags/omt_decomp/README.md

 # OMT Framework Decompilation

 AWE Games (aka AWE Productions) created some movie-based games in the early 2000's.
-They apparently used an in-house engine based on a framework called OMT.
-This document details the research found when attempting to extract the assets from titles using this engine.
+They used an in-house engine based on a framework called OMT.
+This document details found when attempting to reverse engineer titles using this engine.

 Known titles: